MicroTransactionsMatterToo/RasterPainter/README.md

   A: Due to engine limitations, raster layers cannot have a resolution greater than 16384 x 16384.
 To avoid a confusing crash, RasterPainter will automatically reduce the render scale until the raster layer will fit into this limitation
 - Q: I tried using a custom assets as a brush, but the stroke is broken
   A: Not all light textures are suitable for use as brushes, particularly those that have a lot of empty space.
+- Q: I can't undo or redo strokes!
+  A: Full Redo and Undo functionality, along with the configuration menu, require _Lib to be installed to function

 #### Donations
 If this mod has been useful to you, feel free to drop me 5 bucks on my Ko-Fi.
 It's much appreciated